joeyipara02/Azure-AD-Project/README.md

 * **In the top left I have a red circle showing where it says "Create".
-Click create to create our Resource group**
+Click "create" to create our Resource group**